dag/vim-fish/README.md

 addition to the normal Vim features such as syntax highlighting, automatic indentation and filetype detection, this addon includes support for the third-party addons [UltiSnips][], [Syntastic][], [endwise][] and [commentary][] when any of those are installed.

-Bonus feature: if you use Vim with `funced` in fish the cursor will be placed inside the function and Vim will enter Insert mode.
+Bonus feature: if you use Vim with `funced` in fish, Vim will enter Insert mode at the end of the last line inside the function, after indenting it once if it's empty.
+This means you can instantly start typing the body of new functions, and quickly add new statements to existing functions.

 [fish]: https://github.com/fish-shell/fish-shell
 [UltiSnips]: https://github.com/SirVer/ultisnips